Last updated: 25 June 2020

 Strong Customer Authentication (SCA) requirements officially went into effect on 14 September 2019.

-To date, few European banks have started enforcing these requirements and declining non-authenticated payments.
-This is due to a temporary enforcement delay announced by the European Banking Authority on 21 June 2019.
-On 16 October 2019, the European Banking Authority further announced that the new SCA requirements should be fully enforced by 31 December 2020.
+Gradual enforcement of SCA requirements has already begun, as some banks have started to decline a portion of payments that aren’t SCA-ready.
+Full enforcement has not yet begun due to a temporary delay announced by the European Banking Authority on 21 June 2019.
+On 16 October 2019, the European Banking Authority announced that the new SCA requirements should be fully enforced by 31 December 2020.

-The majority of European regulators will follow this new timeline with two exceptions:
+As of 25 June 2020, the majority of European regulators have agreed to this new timeline, with two exceptions:

-France - France has formally aligned with the 15-month duration set out in the EBA Opinion, but maintains an extra 3-month grace period on a case-by-case basis.
+France - France has aligned with the European Banking Authority timeline, but maintains an extra 3-month grace period on a case-by-case basis.

 Given the uncertainty around the enforcement timeline and ramp, we recommend preparing your payment flows to be SCA ready as soon as possible.
 This will help prevent an increase in declines as enforcement of these requirements ramps across European banks.